 Hotel Schweizerhof Luzern

 Château Gütsch is not a hotel, it is a fairytale castle whose unparalleled beauty and spectacular hilltop location put the best of Disney to shame.
 The interior of the 19th-century castle was designed and completely renovated by Martyn Lawrence Bullard, one of the best interior designers in the world.
-The large windows and open terraces with vines hugging the elegant columns take full advantage of the amazing scenery and lush, green landscape surrounding the property.
 No less impressive in wintertime, with snow-covered hilltops, the hotel shines as a welcoming retreat with large, comfortable rooms, hot tubs, massages, great food and desserts, and creative drinks at the bar.

 Hotel Anker Luzern

 A new property that opened in 2016, Hotel Anker Luzern boasts a first-class location in a historical building in the city center, overlooking Pilatusplatz square.
 The great location and the amazing design of this lovely hotel is matched by the friendly, welcoming service, helpful personnel, and delicious breakfast offering plenty of variety.

 Friendly and attractively decorated, Backpackers Luzern stands out as a great choice for travelers looking to see as much of Lucerne as possible.
 The free city pass offered at the front desk certainly helps in that department, as does the hostel’s convenient location near the bus station and the central train station.
 Lake Lucerne is literally meters away, providing unlimited opportunities for sightseeing, tours, and recreational activities.
 Various little details make a big difference, such as the elevator, the two shared kitchens, the complimentary soap and paper towels, the comfortable rooms, the clean, large washrooms, and the helpful, accommodating staff.

 DAY TRIPS FROM LUCERNE